- HOME

 Effective segmentation and email list hygiene will help reduce unsubscribes.
 You can also categorize different email categories under topics and assign the topics to your contacts based on pre-existing segments.
 This way, you can send only the relevant topics to your contacts and avoid spamming them with content they might not be interested in.
 Some examples of topics would be newsletters, product updates, offers and discounts, and events.
 While you can do all of these, remember that users might still unsubscribe, and a certain percentage of attrition is normal for every business.

-Myths and FAQs about email marketing automation
+Myths and FAQs on email marketing automation

 1. Email automation is the same as drip emails.